Education

 Then there are product type considerations.

 Two product types that continue to perform well, even during recessions, are student housing and seniors housing.
-Each of these product types were uniquely affected by the Covid pandemic in which universities had to temporarily shut down and assisted living facilities became ground-zero for infections.
-However, in most scenarios where a recession is not caused by a global pandemic, these product types tend to outperform other multifamily asset classes.
+Each of these product types were uniquely affected by the Covid pandemic.
+Universities had to temporarily shut down and assisted living facilities became ground zero for infections.
+In most scenarios where a recession is not caused by a global pandemic these product types tend to outperform other multifamily asset classes.

-This is because during a recession, more people opt to invest in their education and therefore, demand for student housing increases (both on- and off-campus housing).
-Moreover, people continue to age regardless of market conditions and therefore, continue to rely on the services provided by senior housing and assisted living communities.
+This is because during a recession more people opt to invest in their education .
+This causes demand for student housing increases.
+People continue to age regardless of market conditions and continue to rely on the services provided by senior housing and assisted living communities.

-How to Add Value to Existing Multifamily Assets During a Recession
+How do you Add Value to Existing Multifamily Assets During a Recession?

 Rather than growing their portfolios, many multifamily investors will shift their focus to strengthening their existing portfolios during a recession.
 Here are some of the various strategies investors employ to add value to their existing properties: